Alaricdragon/Starlords_Temp/theManyReadmes/FACTION_TEMPLATE.md

 * "canInvade": boolean. this determines if this faction can invade / be invaded or not. default value is determined by nexerlin has decided for this faction.
 * "canSatBomb": boolean. this determines if a faction can preform sat bombardments or not. default value copys canInvade. if nexerlin is not enabled, is false if the faction is a 'pirate' faction.
 * "canBeSatBomb": boolean. this determines if a faction can be sat bombardments or not. default value copys canInvade. if nexerlin is not enabled, is false if the faction is a 'pirate' faction.
-* "canBeRaided": boolean. this determines if this faction can be raided. default is false if this faction is a 'pirate' faction . if nexerlin is installed, default value is determined by nexerlin.
+* "canBeRaided": boolean. this determines if this faction can be raided. default is true.
 * "canRaid": boolean. this determines if this faction can raid. default value is true.
 * "canTacticalBombed": boolean. this determines if a faction can preform tatical bombarded. default value is true.
 * "canBeTacticalBomb": boolean. this determines if a faction can be tatical bombarded. default value is true.